History of the Jews in Cambodia: Cambodia–Israel relations

-Cambodia and Israel established diplomatic ties in 1960.
-In 1972, Cambodia opened its embassy in Israel in Jerusalem.
+Cambodia and Israel established diplomatic ties in 1960 In 1972, Cambodia opened its embassy in Israel in Jerusalem.
 However, Israel cut its ties with Cambodia in 1975 due to the rise of the Khmer Rouge regime.
-Ties were restored in 1993.
+Ties were restored in 1993 and Norodom Sihanouk saying in a speech "The Israeli people has gone through genocide, and so did we in 1975" which played a factor into the restoration of ties.